qd-qd/sdk-tutorials/onboarding/chapter-1/3-working-blockchain-ecosystem.md

 Given the pervading influence of blockchain-derived ideas such as shared responsibility and process transparency, it should not be surprising that **decision-making processes in Web3 tend to embrace democratic models**.
 Decisions are publicly discussed, voted on, and recorded collectively in fundamentally democratized and transparent decision-making.
 Web3 means participatory governance, giving people the power to set rules by a majority.

 This is best illustrated by DAOs: once the primary work of the development team is complete, which in itself may be a highly open and community-collaborative process, control is entirely handed over to the DAO's stakeholders.
-Although a project's developers will likely remain part of that stakeholders moving forward, from the point of launch onward even performing essential maintenance on the underlying software will require the support of the majority.
+Although a project's developers will likely remain stakeholders moving forward, from the point of launch onward even performing essential maintenance on the underlying software will require the support of the majority.

 More traditional business entities within Web3 may retain more centralized decision-making, but that still leaves opportunities for transparency and participant autonomy.
 The vertical hierarchy that typifies corporate management serves to minimize both the individual's independence and their insight into the organization's overall goals.
 By contrast, **flat organizational structures** are a popular Web3 alternative due to their increased agility; participants at all levels are brought closer together making leadership decisions more visible, and participants are often granted the freedom to act and collaborate more fluidly or organically, with guidance and oversight less structurally imposed.